skyformat99/utf8string/README.md

 ### Substring
 ```
-// this should put out "cあい"
+// this should put out "cあい" ( .toString() needed to pass it to cout as a std::string)
 std::cout << ustr1.substr(2, 3).toString();
 ```
 ### Split